diovudau/pynsm2/README.md

 * The Non-Session-Manager by Jonathan Moore Liles <male@tuxfamily.org>: http://non.tuxfamily.org/nsm/
 * With help from code fragments from https://github.com/attwad/python-osc ( DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE v2 )
 * API documentation: http://non.tuxfamily.org/nsm/API.html

-## TODO
-* Convenience for programs that can change the session without restarting.
-* Full NSM API support in general